Geometry of Rational Curves on Low degree Complete Intersections: Introduction

+Rationally connected varieties has been a central object of study in both algebraic geometry and arithmetic geometry.
+This notion can be seen as the algebraic analogue of path connectedness in topology.
+Rational simple connectedness is a notion proposed by B.~Mazur and systematically developed by de Jong-Starr, which can also be thought of as the analogue of simple connectedness in topology.
+This very sophisticated notion has been sucessfully used by de Jong-He-Starr to finish a proof of Serre's conjecture II (Pub.
+I.H.E.S) \cite{DS2} and a new proof of de Jong's period-index theorem \cite{Starr}.

+One thing that we have learned from the paper of de Jong-He-Starr (Pub.
+I.H.E.S) \cite{DS2} is that a good understanding of the geometry of the moduli space of rational curves on a rationally connected variety is essential for applications in arithmetic.
+To add one more example of such application, we mention a beautiful theorem of B.~Hassett using "rational simple connectedness" to prove weak approximation.
+For more arithmetic applications, we refer to \cite{Brendan}, \cite{Tian1} and \cite{CZ}.
+On the other hand, a good understanding of these moduli spaces could also have applications in algebraic cycles on Fano manifolds, see \cite{TianZong} and \cite{PAN2}.

+Given the importance of understanding the geometry of the moduli spaces of rational curves, it is somewhat unfortunate that we do not know much beyond the cases of homogeneous spaces (e.g. \cite{Zhuyi} \cite{KP}), or spaces with a large group action.
+For example, not much is known for complete intersections in the projective space.
+In this paper, we explore the moduli spaces of rational curves on complete intersections and fill the gap when the complete intersection are of low degree.

-We work over the complex numbers $\mathbb{C}$.
-Suppose X is a projective variety in $\PP^n$, the Kontsevich moduli space $\M_{0,m}(X,e)$ parameterizes data $(C, f, x_1,\dots,x_m)$ of \begin{enumerate} \item[(i)] a proper, connected, at-worst-nodal, arithmetic genus $0$ curve $C$, \item[(ii)] an ordered collection $x_1,\dots,x_m$ of distinct smooth points of $C$, \item[(iii)] and a morphism $f:C\rightarrow X$ whose image has degree $e$ in $\PP^n$ \end{enumerate} such that $(C,f,x_1,\dots,x_m)$ has only finitely many automorphisms.
+In general, these moduli spaces are relatively easy to define as a functor, but very difficult to understand concretely.
+We combine classical projective geometry with advanced techniques of deformations of rational curves to give some concrete descriptions of these moduli spaces.
+In order to give these descriptions (see Theorem \ref{mainthm}), we need some notions.
+Let X be a projective variety in $\PP^n_{\mathbb{C}}$ with an effective curve class $\beta\in H_2(X,\mathbb{Z})$.
+The Kontsevich moduli space $\M_{0,m}(X,\beta)$ parameterizes data $(C, f, x_1,\dots,x_m)$ of \begin{enumerate} \item[(i)] a proper, connected, at-worst-nodal, arithmetic genus $0$ curve $C$, \item[(ii)] an ordered collection $x_1,\dots,x_m$ of distinct smooth points of $C$, \item[(iii)] and a morphism $f:C\rightarrow X$ with $f_*([C])=\beta$ \end{enumerate} such that $(C,f,x_1,\dots,x_m)$ has only finitely many automorphisms.
 There is an evaluation morphism